 For selected sectors specific transitional periods are proposed to allow sufficient time:

-to develop or identify alternatives, reformulate and transition to alternatives: agricultural and horticultural products, other rinse-off and leave-on cosmetic products, detergents and maintenance products.
+to develop or identify alternatives, reformulate and transition to alternatives in agricultural and horticultural products, other rinse-off and leave-on cosmetic products, detergents and maintenance products.
 No such transitional arrangement was necessary for microbeads in rinse-off cosmetic products or detergents as these uses are expected to be phased out by 2020;

 to implement technical means where microplastics would be contained throughout their use.

 Reformulations are expected to constitute the largest economic impact of the proposed restriction, requiring considerable time and other resource investments.
-Therefore, the Dossier Submitter tried to align the transitional period of the proposed restriction with the time required by industry to switch to alternatives in order to minimise the negative economic, social and distributional impacts of the restriction, and at the same time to ensure its effectiveness in terms of reduction of microplastics emissions.
+Therefore, the Dossier Submitter tried to align the transitional period of the proposed restriction with the time required by industry to switch to alternatives in order to minimise the negative economic, social and distributional impacts of the restriction, and to ensure at the same time its effectiveness in terms of reduction of microplastics emissions.
 Factors that were taken into account in the determination of the transitional periods were sector (product group) emissions to the environment and their overall contribution of emissions of intentionally added microplastics, other stakeholder readiness to comply with the restriction (e.g. enforcement authorities to put in place the necessary protocols to monitor the compliance with the restriction), cost-effectiveness, non-monetised impacts as well as practicality and monitorabilty of the proposed restriction.

-The Dossier Submitter is proposing a requirement to communicate relevant instructions for use and disposal (aka ‘instruction for use and disposal’ requirement), e.g. by labelling, to downstream users and consumers for specific uses, where it is expected that behaviours of the users can be successfully influenced by providing relevant instructions for use (e.g., in relation to the correct disposal of wastes arising from the use for example to brush/roller residues of paints/coatings) in order to minimise releases to the environment.
+The Dossier Submitter is proposing a requirement to communicate relevant instructions for use and disposal (aka ‘instructions for use and disposal’ requirement), e.g. by labelling, to downstream users and consumers for specific uses, where it is expected that behaviours of the users can be successfully influenced by providing relevant instructions for use (e.g., in relation to the correct disposal of wastes arising from the use for example to brush/roller residues of paints/coatings) in order to minimise releases to the environment.

 The Dossier Submitter also proposes that all suppliers placing on the market mixtures containing microplastics that are derogated under paragraph 4 (a), 4 (b), 4 (d), 4 (e) or 5, have to report key information to ECHA to allow the tracking of the quantities of microplastics released to the environment.
 This reporting requirement is proposed to, among others, monitor the effectiveness of the restriction and to ensure that significant emissions are not occurring from derogated uses.

-During the opinion development, the following changes were made to the proposed conditions of the restriction by the Dossier Submitter in response to comments received from the Forum, the consultation and on request of RAC and SEAC:
+During the opinion development, the following changes were made to the proposed conditions of the restriction by the Dossier Submitter in response to comments received from the Forum, the consultation, and on request of RAC and SEAC:

 Editorial changes to use names to improve clarity;